zedparsa/Flowsense-ids/README.md

 ```

 Key implementation notes:
-> - Using the minimum distance to cluster centers implements “closest normal regime”
+> - Using the minimum distance to cluster centers implements “closest normal regime”.
-> - Learning the threshold from training data adapts to each capture and avoids hard-coded distance cutoffs
+> - Learning the threshold from training data adapts to each capture and avoids hard-coded distance cutoffs.

 ##